 You can add oregano, the fifth best source of antioxidants ever, to your meat.
-You can eat sweet potatoes instead of bread, you can try tea tree oil, which has a well-established ability to reduce acne thanks to its terpineol 4-ol compound.
+You can eat sweet potatoes instead of bread, you can try grapeseed oil with its vitamin E, or tea tree oil, which has a well-established ability to reduce acne thanks to its terpineol 4-ol compound.

 If I had to issue one recommendation for both a dietary and a topical treatment, they would be as follows.
 Number one, I would urge you to slash your intake of dietary sugar below 50 grams a day.
 Number two, I’d advise you to apply raw honey to any red and angry acne you may have, since almost all products derived from the bee kingdom (see royal jelly also) are bacteria destroying juggernauts.